 Internal walls

 Repair category 1

-Notes Within the limits of our inspection these generally appeared in good condition consistent with age.
+Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.
+Notes No significant defects were evident to the flooring at surface level, within the limitations imposed by fully fitted floor coverings.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.